tecoevo/tecoevo.github.io/pages/positions.md

 Applications will be processed as received.
 The position starts as soon as possible.
 For further information, please contact
-Prof. Dr. Chaitanya S. Gokhale, CCTB University of Würzburg, Germany, by e-mail (see above) or browse this site.
+Prof. Dr. Chaitanya S. Gokhale, CCTB University of Würzburg, Germany, by e-mail (see above) or browse this site.-->

 ---
 <!--